Grantee Valentina De Vuono

 Sponsored by the Club of Valsesia, Union of Italy

-I believe that the most important skill of the human being is the ability to communicate and create different types of languages to describe the world around us; Math is one of the most universal languages developed throughout history, and one that allows us to best understand the beauty and mystery of the universe.
-That is why I have been always so interested in Physics and particularly in the way that we can use the knowledge provided by the study of nature to create new and more efficient technologies, in order to help others and change our society.
+I believe that the most important skill of the human being is the ability to communicate and create different types of languages to describe the world around us.
+Math is one of the most universal languages developed throughout history, and one that allows us to best understand the beauty and mystery of the universe.
+That is why I have been always so interested in Physics and, particularly, in the way that we can use the knowledge provided by the study of nature to create new and more efficient technologies, in order to help others and change our society.

-As a student, and also as a woman, I’m glad to have the opportunity to participate at the SIE Congress, not only because this year it takes place in the beautiful city of Firenze, but mostly because I’d like to support personally this kind of initiative which, in my opinion, could really help to create gender equality in all fields of science and finally highlight all those ‘hidden figures’ that help us silently every day.
+As a student, and also as a woman, I’m glad to have the opportunity to participate in the SIE Congress, not only because this year it takes place in the beautiful city of Firenze, but mostly because I’d like to personally support this kind of initiative which, in my opinion, could really help to create gender equality in all fields of science and finally highlight all those ‘hidden figures’ that help us silently every day.